-The Town of Georgina is committed to providing all members of the public and our employees with an environment of inclusive design and integration through continuing policy development in our services, products, and facilities.
+The Town of Georgina is committed to providing all members of the public and its employees with an environment of inclusive design and integration through continuing policy development in our services, products and facilities.
 Visit the Accessibility Inclusion page to learn more about the accessible programs at the Town.
 Find out about the accessibility features at Town facilities.

 Accessibility standards and best practices